yegor256/blog/_drafts/pitch.md

   is an environmental breakthrough".
 Nobody knows what it means, but everybody understands that you're a big time innovator.
 Even if it's just a yet another calories calculator.
-Investors must understand that you're not just making a software product, you innovate.
+Investors must understand that you're not just making a software product, you _innovate_.

   * **Complicate**.
-  Internet of Things instead of a thermometer, Augmented Reality instead of goggles with a camera, Global Health instead of a database of doctors and patients.
+  Internet of Things instead of a thermometer, Augmented Reality instead of goggles with a camera, Global Health instead of a database of dentists.
 You got the idea.
   Don't be specific, it's dangerous.
 They may ask you what kind of database is that and how it is different from another fifty databases on the market.
 But if you're saying Global Health, they won't have any idea what you're talking about, which is exactly what you need.
 Learn that words and use them wherever possible.
-Some of my favorite for you to remember: business model canvas, viral mechanics, growth hacking, data-driven mentality, design thinking, and game-changing disruption.
+Some of my favorites for you to remember: business model canvas, viral mechanics, growth hacking, data-driven mentality, design thinking, and game-changing disruption.